jaspock/me/docs/materials/transformers/en/attention.md

 \text{LN}(x_i) = \gamma_i \frac{x_i - \hat{\mu}}{\hat{\sigma}^2} + \beta
 $$

 The fraction ensures that all inputs to the layer at a given moment have a mean of zero and a variance of 1.
-Since these values are arbitrary, learnable parameters $\boldsymbol{\gamma}$ and $\boldsymbol{\beta}$ are added to rescale them.
+Since these values are arbitrary, learnable parameters $\mathbf{\gamma}$ and $\mathbf{\beta}$ are added to rescale them.
 The normalized values become the new inputs to each neuron, and the corresponding activation function is applied to them.
 In the case of the transformer, there is no additional activation function.

 The PyTorch code for layer normalization is quite straightforward: